amaaradji/tripdatagenerator/README.md

+# tripdatagenerator
-# tripdatagenerator \n this project is using https://github.com/rinde/RinSim
+this project is using https://github.com/rinde/RinSim